Christ, faithful Sower, scattering the good seed, God’s word of promise, full of truth and grace;

 Jerry lives in Dorchester (Ashmont) with his spouse, Joyce Hempstead, who recently retired as Director of Communication at the Roxbury Latin School, and their cat, Harriet.
 They have two grown children, Bethany and Peter.

-Since retiring as our rector, Jerry has continued working as a technical editor at the Boston University Center for Polymer Studies, a large, interdisciplinary research group.
-He also frequently assists at All Saints' Church, Ashmont, a sizable parish near his home.
+Since retiring as our rector, Jerry has occasionally assisted at All Saints' Church, Ashmont, a sizable parish near his home.
 Among Jerry’s hobbies are reading and walking, often in that order.